 SUSU Safety Bus

-Our Safety Bus is here to make sure you get home safely after a night out on campus!
-The Safety Bus will be waiting on the Redbrick area every night of the week.
+Our Safety Bus is a FREE service to help make sure you get home safely after a night out on campus!
+The Safety Bus will be waiting on the Redbrick area outside the students' union (Building 42) every night of the week during term time.

 Town Hall Meeting - Spiking in Southampton